Model template

 Identifier: the eos identifier described above.
 It will be automatically filled in.
 Do not modify.

-Description: minimum information about model type, results and the training dataset. (minimum 200 characters).
+Description: minimum information about model type, results and the training dataset.
+This field is a single string of minimum 200 characters.

 Some contributors may find it difficult to come up with a good description for the model.
 You can find some inspiration in Semantic Scholar.
 This portal provides an AI-based TL;DR short description of many indexed papers.

 Tag: labels to facilitate model search.
 For example, a model that predicts activity against malaria could have P.falciparum as tag.
 This field is a list with one or more accepted values since models can have more than one tag.
-Select between one and five relevant from the following categories:
+Select between one and five relevant from the following categories.
+Tags are predefined in a list at Model Request time.
+Do not deviate from that.
+This field is a list of strings.

 • Disease: AIDS, Alzheimer, Cancer, Cardiotoxicity, Cytotoxicity, COVID19, Dengue, Malaria, Neglected tropical disease, Schistosomiasis, Tuberculosis.